-Numerically, we observe that the decay is almost exponential, but faster than the asymptotically decay $\sim z^{-1/2}$ of Bessel functions of first and second kinds $J_{\alpha}(z)$ and $Y_{\alpha}(z)$.
+Numerically, we observe that the decay of the field value is almost exponential, but faster than the asymptotically decay $\sim z^{-1/2}$ of Bessel functions of the first and second kinds $J_{\alpha}(z)$ and $Y_{\alpha}(z)$.
 In Figure \ref{fig:log}, we plot the real part\footnote{The field value $\phi_n$ can be negative at many different depths $n$.} of $\log\left(\phi_n/\phi_0\right), n=1,\dots,51, N=51$.
 The large but finite negative value is an artifact that we can only compute for finite $N$; ideally we should get $\log 0$.
-Notice that although their semi-log plots look almost the same, at least to the naked eye.
-However, if one plots their face values, they look quite different and consistent with the approximate orthogonality.
+Notice that although their semi-log plots look almost the same, at least to the naked eye, if one plots their face values, they look quite different and consistent with the approximate (asymptotic) orthogonality.

-On the other hand, within the exponentially decaying envelope, $\phi_n$ is discretely oscillating around zero as $n$ increases.
-This oscillatory behavior is shown in Figure \ref{fig:oscillation} after stripping off the exponential envelope.
+On the other hand, within the exponentially decaying envelope, $\phi_n$ oscillates discretely around zero as $n$ increases.
+This oscillatory behavior is shown in Figure \ref{fig:oscillation} after the exponential envelope is removed.

-Based on numerics, for a radial cutoff at depth $N$, we propose the following ansatz:
+Numerically, for a radial cutoff at depth $N$, we propose the following ansatz:

 where $1\leq i\leq N$ labels $N$ eigenvalues, $n$ is the depth, and $k$ and $\psi$ are to be determined.
 After plugging this ansatz for $\phi_{n, i}$ into the recurrence relation (\ref{eq:recursion}), we obtain: